ParticleCore/Iridium/.github/ISSUE_TEMPLATE.md

 Do not include more than one subject (problem, request or both) in the same issue.

 Feature requests:
- - There is currently no intention to accept feature requests, but they can be requested nonetheless for future reference
+ - There is currently no intention to accept feature requests, but they can be requested nonetheless for future consideration
  - They will be automatically closed and labeled as "Feature" for easier access

 Bug/problem report: